LukaszTylisz/GradesApp/README.md

-# GradesApp
-Students Grades Book console app. what saves students grades to the application memory or in a file.txt.
-It saves as many grades as user want to add and get student's statistics
+﻿# Grades App

+It's a simple application where you add student and add his grades.
+Grades can be saved in memory or in a file.
+Every time when each student creates a file with his grades, there will be created audit.txt file what works like a log file It saves who created a file, with his grades and when it was made.